|

 slot must indicate one of the four available slots. start

-position of the hidden volume inside the encrypted volume,
+of the hidden volume inside the encrypted volume, as a

-as a percentage of the encrypted volume's size.
-This
+percentage of the encrypted volume's size.
+This command

-command requires a password which is later used to look up
+requires a password which is later used to look up the

-the hidden volume to open.
-Unlike a PIN, this password is
+hidden volume to open.
+Unlike a PIN, this password is not

-status command provides a range of the SD card that has
+command provides a range of the SD card that has not been

 nitrocli hidden open